icaresakr/3DPifPaf/README.md

 # 3DPifPaf
 3D extention of OpenPifPaf pose estimator, using an RGB-d Intel Realsense camera.
-Working on the Linux beast with the GeForce RTX3090.
+Working on the Linux beast with the GeForce RTX3090 at ~26 fps when visualization is off, and ~22 fps when on.

 ## 1) Activate the 3Dpifpaf virtual environment:
 #### On a terminal, change the working directory to the 3Dpifpaf folder: